 No. Course unit Student workload in ECTS

 1 Introduction to Audiovisual Arts A 5

 2 Life Imagined: The Arts in Culture A 5

 3 Sociology of the Arts I 5

 4 Life Imagined: The Arts in Culture B 5

 5 Sociology of the Arts II 5

-6 Introduction to Art Worlds 5

 7 Introduction to Audiovisual Arts B1 5

 8 Philosophy of Art 5

 9 Arts and Cognition 5

 10 Arts Discipline I A 5

-11 2 nd Arts Discipline I A 5
+11 2 nd Arts Discipline I A 2 5

 12 Arts Discipline I B 5

-13 2 nd Arts Discipline I B 5
+13 2 nd Arts Discipline I B 2 5

-Students following the English taught Bachelor's degree programme will follow the course unit Introduction to Audiovisual Arts B.
+1 Transitional Arrangement: Students who formerly followed the course Introduction to Art Worlds will now follow the course unit Introduction to Audiovisual Arts B.